thommeo/docker-nginx-proxy-fail2ban/README.md

 # docker-nginx-proxy-fail2ban

-Setup provides nginx proxy container featuring automatic virtual hosts creation and blocking with fail2ban.
+Docker nginx proxy container featuring automatic virtual hosts creation and blocking unauthorized clients with fail2ban.

 nginx proxy container creates access logs on filesystem.
 Set environment variable `SET_REAL_IP_FROM=<IP>` on the container to use `X-Forwarded-For` header sent by a trusted proxy with specified IP address.